aseriousbiz/abbot-docs/src/guides/ui-elements/index.md

 ***

-Note that in this example, because the value has two words, I needed to grab the second tokenized argument.
+Note that in this example, because the value has two words, we need to grab the second tokenized argument.

 ## Hero Cards